aximgeo/tech-blog/getting-data-up-to-aws.md

 ## AWS large-scale data transfer methods

-We have demonstrated that both FTP and S3 transfer will work nicely for MB- to GB-scale transfers, but what do you do when you need to transfer data on the order of terabytes?
+We have demonstrated that both FTP and S3
+will work nicely for MB- to GB-scale transfers, but what do you do when you need to transfer data on the order of terabytes?